House and House Points

 House points awarded are also counted up each week and a trophy is awarded in Friday’s Collective Worship to the house who have the most house points in that week.

-Every term good behaviour and hard work is rewarded with a behaviour treat.
-The children are given a house point token every time they are awarded a house point, they then use their tokens to vote for the behaviour treat of their choice.
+Every term good behaviour and hard work is rewarded with an end of term celebration.
+The children are given a house point token every time they are awarded a house point, they then use their tokens to vote for the end of term celebration of their choice.
 The more house points they earn, the more votes they get.
 Each term there is a choice of three different activities to choose between and the activity that receives the most house point tokens at the end of term is the one that is organised for the whole school.

-Recent behavior treats have included a sausage cook out, Christmas cake decorating, water Olympics, igloo building and a relay Easter egg hunt!
+Recent end of term celebrations have included a sausage cook out, Christmas cake decorating, water Olympics, igloo building and a relay Easter egg hunt!

 Brachiopods live at the bottom of the ocean and have two shells.
 They are considered to be living fossils.
 There are three types of brachiopods present in today’s oceans.
 They are rare today but during the Paleozoic Era they dominated the sea floors.